Are you ready to help change the world?

 C4I for Humanity is (or at least with your help, will soon be…):

-A Non-Government, Non-Profit, Relocatable, Modular System with support personnel which supplies Communications, Command, Control, Computer, and Intelligence aid to Humanitarian Missions for both Third World Development and Disaster Relief.
+A Non-Government, Non-Profit, Relocatable, Modular System with support personnel which supplies Communications, Command, Control, Computer, and Intelligence aid to Humanitarian Missions for Disaster Relief.

 From the founder: